Cheapest Gusto plan in 2026

 Honest trade-offs of choosing Gusto Simple as the cheapest option

 Gusto Simple is not the absolute cheapest payroll plan you can buy.
-Patriot Basic at $17 base and Wave at $20 base in self-service states both sit below it on sticker.
-Gusto Simple wins on true cost only after you add the tax-filing fees those tiers exclude.
-So the question is whether the difference between cheapest-on-sticker and cheapest-after-tax-filing is meaningful for your business.
+Patriot Basic at $17 base, SurePayroll at $29 base, and Wave at $40 base all sit below it on sticker, and Patriot Full Service at $37 + $5 beats Gusto Simple on done-for-you-tax total cost.
+So the question is whether Gusto's polish and benefits integrations are worth paying a premium over the cheaper alternatives for your business.

 If you are a confident finance owner with one or two employees in a single state and you do not mind filing your own state unemployment and federal 941 each quarter, Patriot Basic without the tax add-on is genuinely cheaper at $17 + $4 per employee.
-If you do not have that confidence, the $30 tax-filing add-on closes most of the gap, and Gusto Simple becomes a wash with much better UX.
+If you do want tax filing handled, Patriot Full Service at $37 + $5 still undercuts Gusto Simple at every headcount, so Gusto's case rests on its UX and benefits integrations rather than on price.

 The second trade-off is the inability to add features incrementally.
 If you need next-day direct deposit, you are not paying $10 a month for that one feature, you are jumping all of Plus at double the price.
 Gusto's tier design rewards businesses that grow into Plus features as a bundle and penalises businesses that need one or two of those features in isolation.

 The third trade-off is that Gusto's pricing changes more often than its competitors.
-The $40 base on Simple has been stable since 2023, but per-employee fees on Plus and Premium have moved twice in two years.
+The Simple base rose from $40 to $49 in 2026, and per-employee fees on Plus and Premium have moved more than once in two years.
 If long-term price stability matters, the OnPay flat-tier structure is a cleaner alternative.

 When Gusto Simple is the right cheapest answer